 Part of releasing any lingering negative energy from this year is practicing forgiveness.
 This can be difficult if you’ve not been given an apology.
 However, it’s essential to your emotional well-being to find a way to move on from this pain.
 This anger can weigh you down and fill you with resentment.
 Life is too short to spend your days filled with that bitterness.

 You may need to forgive yourself as well.
 Do you cringe at how you acted or something you said in the past?
 This can be a small act or one so large you find yourself unable to move forward.
 Remember the words of Maya Angelou, “Do the best you can until you know better.
 Then when you know better, do better.”

-Spend some time sitting quietly, focusing on the pain you’re feeling with your eyes closed.
-Once you feel ready, imagine a butterfly floating towards you.
+Spend time sitting quietly, focusing on your pain with your eyes closed.
+Once you feel ready, imagine a butterfly floating toward you.
 You reach out towards it and lift your hand so it can land on your fingertip.
-Sense the butterfly taking your frustrations from you and notice it leaving your body.
+Allow the butterfly to take your frustrations from you and notice it leaving your body.
 As the butterfly flies away, feel your resentment and pain going with it.
-Spend a few more moments enjoying the lightness and joy that now fills your heart.
+Spend a few more moments enjoying the lightness and joy filling your heart.

-Gather seasonal items from outside or at your local grocery store to create an outdoor altar.
+Gather seasonal items outside or at your local grocery store to create an outdoor altar.
 You can make it as simple or elaborate as you like.
-Add bits that are symbolic or meaningful to you or a treat for the birds.
-The choice is up to you and an excellent practice beneath the light of December’s Full Cold Moon!
+Add bits and bobs symbolic or meaningful to you or a treat for the birds.
+The choice is up to you, and an excellent practice beneath the light of December’s Full Cold Moon!
 Don’t forget to create some Moon Water while you’re at it!
 Here are a few ideas to get you started: